sudarshanmhasrup/sudarshanmhasrup/readme.md

 ### QnA

 We developers are normal human beings, and with that said, we share common hobbies and preferences.
-To help you know me more as a person, I've listed some questions along with answers about my hobbies and preferences.
+To help you know more about me as a person, I've listed some questions along with answers about my hobbies and preferences.
 If you share the same hobbies and preferences, then we’re even.
 Let’s work together and collaborate!

 **1) What's my favorite IDE?**